|Founded||Founded in 1959 by King Satan in or near North Lawndale|

 As the 1970s progressed Pilsen and Little Village became more and more gang infested and the gangs became more violent.
 The drug trade also became a larger phenomenon once the heroin trade exploded by 1970 on the streets of Chicago.
 Younger SDs began getting their hands on selling drugs and also carrying guns, after all, it became necessary to carry protection.

 Ambrose and Latin Counts were gunning for complete control of Pilsen while Latin Kings were trying to dominate Little Village entirely.
-It was at this point in time that the SDs and a gang called the Two Six Boys banded together in Little Village to fight off the much larger Latin Kings gang.
+Satan Disciples viciously fought all these gangs and even Two Six when they first started in 1972.

 In the mid-1970s, Satan Disciples opened new turf on the northern part of Chicago in the southern part of the West Town neighborhood.
 After the Gaylords left the area in the mid-1970s the SDs were just moving in around Erie and Wood and Huron and Ashland areas.
 In this area the SDs fought viciously with the Latin Kings in the area just like back in the Pilsen area and Little Village.
 SDs would also clash with the C-Notes.

 In the year 1978 a significant amount of Satan Disciples were now locked up in prison including some original members.
 In April, 1978 the Folk and People nation alliances were created in Stateville Prison in a meeting directed by Larry Hoover who was the leader of the Black Gangsters Disciples.
 The purpose of this alliance was to organize the gang wars in prison and perhaps the streets.
 Hoover and David Barksdale had found allied white and Latino gangs throughout the 1970s to aide them in their wars with the Vice Lords and it was rumored that the Satan Disciples first encountered David Barksdale’s Black Disciples back in the 1960s and friendship was established especially since Vice Lords were trying to conquer everything on the west side of Douglas Park in North Lawndale.
 A pre-existing relationship between BGDs and BDs made for a smooth transition into the Folk Nation alliance.
-The SDs’ biggest allies the Two Sixs and Ambrose also joined the Folk Nation which brought these gangs even closer together not only in the joint but on the streets as well.
-I am not totally sure on my dates for SDs drawing an alliance with Ambrose, they were arch enemies back in the 60s and at least a good part of the 70s especially after the leader of Ambrose Louis Limas shot Mark Rodriguez in the leg, and shot Fidel Perez at the corner of 16th and Fairfield in the North Lawndale neighborhood on October 19, 1974 (People vs. Rodriguez, 1980).
-Sometime after this shooting and maybe not until the Folk Nation was formed were Ambrose and SDs allies, but definately by the time both gangs were Folks in late 1978, they became allies in the streets.
+The SDs’ then reluctantly unified with the Two Sixs and Ambrose who also joined the Folk Nation which brought these gangs together not only in the joint but on the streets as well.
+Before this SDs deeply hated Ambrose and were arch enemies back in the 60s and at least a good part of the 70s especially after the leader of Ambrose Louis Limas shot Mark Rodriguez in the leg, and shot Fidel Perez at the corner of 16th and Fairfield in the North Lawndale neighborhood on October 19, 1974 (People vs. Rodriguez, 1980).
+Sometime after this shooting and maybe not until the Folk Nation was formed were Ambrose and SDs allies, but definately by the time both gangs were Folks in April 1978, they became allies in the streets.

 Right after the SDs joined the Folk Nation, the first written constitution was drafted thanks in part to the influence of the BGDs.
 The Satan Disciples would now operate with bylaws to follow that laid out the proper conduct that all members must abide by.
 The biggest benefit of the bylaws was it permitted free enterprise so that all members were allowed at any point in time to open legit businesses just like how the Chicago Outfit did it since the 1910s, this was definitely a major perk to being a SD.